jakeogh/hashfs/README.rst

 ========

 - Files are stored once and never duplicated.
-- Uses an efficient folder structure optimized for a large number of files.
-File paths are based on the content hash and are nested based on the first ``n`` number of characters.
+- Uses an efficient folder structure for a large number of files.
+File paths are based on the content hash, nested based on the first ``n`` number of characters.
 - Can save files from local file paths or readable objects (open file handlers, IO buffers, etc).
 - Able to index all files and find corrupted hashes.
 - Supports any hashing algorithm available via ``hashlib.new``.